Schmitty The Weather Dog Science Sing-Along Show

-At the very end of the assembly, Author Elly talks about respect for animals and teaches the kids how to safely greet a dog.
+Near the end of the show, Author Elly talks about respect for animals and teaches the kids how to safely greet a dog.
 When possible, Schmitty The Weather Dog greets/sniffs students.

-After the assembly, the teachers are given Schmitty The Weather Dog Weather Facts & Song Cards to hand out to the students for class discussion and to bring home to stimulate conversation with their families.
+Schmitty The Weather Dog Weather Facts & Song Cards are handed out to all the children in attendance at the end of the show for class discussion and to bring home to stimulate conversation with their families.

-Click on the link below for Schmitty The Weather Dog’s blog about her fun visit to the Browning School in NYC.
+Click here for Schmitty The Weather Dog’s blog about her fun visit to the Browning School in NYC.

-Before leaving, Author Elly and Schmitty The Weather Dog get together with the top dog of the school to pose for pictures and paw-tograph a copy of their book for the school library.
+Before leaving, Author Elly and Schmitty The Weather Dog get together with the top dog of the school or theater to pose for pictures and to paw-tograph a book.

 Head Master Gregory O’Melia of the Buckley School in Manhattan poses with Team Schmitty The Weather Dog after their STEM Assembly.